Woman gives birth at the Florida State Fair with the help of deputies

 Ramirez has three young children at home.
 He admitted, seeing a baby born at the fair was a new experience for him.

 "My wife is going to kill me for this.
-I’ve never never been in the delivery room myself.
+I’ve never, never been in the delivery room myself.
 I’ve chose not to.
 I’ve actually told my wife have your mom go in there.
-When she finds out that I actually helped deliver a young woman’s baby she is going to be very upset with me," Ramirez said with a laugh.
+When she finds out that I actually helped deliver a young woman’s baby she is going to be very upset with me," Ramirez said.

-The mother was taken to St. Joseph's Women's Hospital and she and the baby are in stable condition.
+The mother was taken to a local and she and the baby are in stable condition.